WulfGamesYT/MultiDatabasePDO/README.md

 ```php
 TODO...
 ```

-## Before Using, Read This
-There are some differences between this library and the standard PDO library, where some functions and parameters are different, here are some differences I can think of:
-* You can't pass in an array of placeholders/values in the `execute()` method, use `bindValue()` for each placeholder.
-* You can't bind PHP variables directly, use `bindValue()` method for assigning values to each placeholder.
-* You can't use `ORDER BY`, `LIMIT` or `OFFSET` in your SQL queries, instead please [see this guide](#organising-results).
-* Avoid using `AUTO INCREMENT` for columns, instead if you have an ID column [make use of this function here](#random-uuid-generator).

 ## Known Issues & Bugs
 **Currently, there are some issues that plan on being fixed in some way:**<br>